Physical Education & Recreation (PER)

 Provides foundational open water sea kayaking skills for individuals with sheltered coastal kayaking skills.
 Introduces open water crossings, paddling around exposed headlands, and exposure to cliffed-out shore lines with limited beach landings.
 Emphasizes development of efficient strokes, practical self-rescue techniques, understanding the marine environment, trip planning and risk assessment and management.

 Special Note: Participants must demonstrate proficient sheltered coastal kayaking skills at course start.
 Requires excellent backcountry camping skills and the ability to function comfortably in inclement weather.
 Wilderness camping will be included in the course.
 Participants may be required to purchase or rent additional gear.
-CPR and first aid training is highly recommended.
+May be repeated for credit.

 Prerequisites: PER A153 with a minimum grade of D.